 - to provide a variety of recreational and educational experiences within the Recreation Reserve to complement the more traditional sporting activities.
-To this end we have installed a 3km walking track loop alongside the creek with seats, tables and environmental information signs at strategic places along it.
-We have also created pleasant places along the creek banks where people can picnic or relax and enjoy the birds, trees and sound of running water.
-Recently the "Honeysuckle Creek, Walking Track" brochure has been produced to enhance the experience of walking the track.
-A "Birds of the Honeysuckle Creek, Violet Town" brochure has also been produced to assist bird identification.
+A 3km walking track loop was installed alongside the creek with seats, tables and environmental information signs at strategic places along it.
+Pleasant places along the creek banks were developed where people can picnic or relax and enjoy the birds, trees and sound of running water.

 - to engage with the community of Violet Town and the wider region to increase awareness of the importance of preserving our natural environment and of increasing the area and quality of natural habitat available to native fauna.

-We are a volunteer group which relies very heavily on government and other funding.
+HREP is a volunteer group which relies heavily on government and other funding.
 In 2005 major grants were successfully applied for and a detailed master plan was drawn up.